Example of a wedding ceremony

 Bride/s and Groom/s, 2 witnesses (over the age of 18) and the Marriage Celebrant are all required to sign the legal documents.

-- Presentation of the married couple and closing with announcements, if required: Photo opportunity of husband and wife holding the marriage certificate.
+- Presentation of the married couple and closing with announcements, if required: Photo opportunity of couple holding the marriage certificate.

 - Bridal Recession (optional MUSIC)